* What does "Puppington" have to do with stop-motion animation?

 *** It seems like all the adults in Moralton hate responsibility period!
 My question would be why did it take a long time for the adults to realize their horrible advice is what causes Orel to cause chaos in town?

 *** Key word: responsibility: They'd have to assume the weight of Orel's actions (because he's really a kid who didn't know any better).
-Many of the show's calamities that involved Orel was he HEAVILY (and outright BAFFINGLY) misconstrued what they told him to do when he sought advice.
+Many of the show's calamities that involved Orel were because he HEAVILY (and outright BAFFLINGLY) misconstrued what they told him to do when he sought advice.

 ** It's also the fact that Clay lies about it, trying to place the blame on Orel.
 The three mentioned excuses are that Orel: got between him and the bear, Orel shot himself, or the bear shot Orel.

-* If Clay and Blobberta hate each other so much during Marriage then why did they have Orel in the first place?
-It also doesn't help that they neglect the boy and WordOfGod says that Orel is not a accident.
+* If Clay and Blobberta hate each other so much, then why did they have Orel in the first place?
+It also doesn't help that they neglect the boy and WordOfGod says that Orel is not an accident.